arosecra/brooke/README.md

 - ui:
 	- don't convert image to base64, just use a blob. may need to create a page component (probably good for md too)

+	- since it seems that we can't share mkv, have buttons to create playlists, download / delete local videos

 	- implement BookToC

 	- finish and use web-fs and web-path utilities